balzss/konyha/roadmap.md

 ## In progress:

+- [ ] basic db import/export
+  - [ ] export to markdown, json, pdf, csv, static site
+  - [ ] publish recipes one by one
 - [ ] deploy (digitalocean + docker + github actions/registry)
-  - [ ] update docker compose file and add npm scripts to run it
+  - [ ] pull and run docker image from github registry to digitalocean vps
+  - [ ] configure domain + ssl + routing on vps

 ## Alpha release: